FabioSeixas/econ-simulation-bevy/README.md

   - [x] add points in the map where needs can be satisfied
   - [x] agent satisfy his need when necessary
 - [ ] basic trading (food and water)
-  - [ ] basic inventory
+  - [x] basic inventory
-  - [ ] create items "meat" and "water" for now
+  - [x] create items "meat" and "water" for now
-  - [ ] create item "money" ?
+  - [x] create item "money" ?
-  - [ ] basic roles ("none" and "seller" for now)
+  - [x] basic roles ("none" and "seller" for now)
   - [ ] set agent roles on game setup (agent::new())
-  - [ ] agent system define actions based on agent role (call role system to ask for next role move)
+  - [x] agent system define actions based on agent role (call role system to ask for next role move)
+  - [ ] agent "do_action" method to spend some time "doing" the action (some work from role)
+  - [ ] update agent "complete_current_action" method to when is a work (must call role back to say "I did your task")
   - [ ] agents interaction
     - [ ] agent queue (on action system)
     - [ ] queue action to interact with someone